The Eleaf iStick Amnis 2 kit is the latest edition to the popular vape company’s huge range.

 I’m usually quite blunt when something is bad.

-After all I’m not only telling it for the public, I’m also telling the manufactures and designers.
+After all I’m not only telling it to the public, I’m also telling the manufactures and designers.

 But for some reason, I feel bad for saying it isn’t all that good.